masseydigital/unity-ml-course/README.md

 **_Pong_:** This scene trains a paddle utilizing an ANN.
 Things that the player may consider when making a move is the Balls position, the Balls Direction & Speed, the Paddles position, and the Paddles velocity.
 This translates to (6) inputs that can be adjusted - (1) Ball X, (2) Ball Y, (3) Ball Velocity X, (4) Ball Velocity Y, (5) Paddle X, and (6) Paddle Y.

 **_PongTwo:_** This scene pits the player against the AI.

+**_Racer:_** This scene trains a neural network to allow for an AI car to drive around a track.
+It does this by calculating the distance to the walls in front, directly to the sides, and at 45 degree angles to determine if it should move.
+Once the network is training you can save the weights out and use them if your training was successful.
+An optimal visibleDistance appears to be 50.0 - it seems like when I did 200 that the car didn't work.